FANDCS/Empty_Copy/README.md

 <code>RAM works as long as the computer is turned on — beware of data loss.</code>

 ### What is
-"It is a simple bash script for Linux that copies file(s) or folder(s) to RAM, which can then be pasted at any time to any device connected to the computer.
-Be careful, though, because RAM only retains data as long as the computer is turned on."
+It is a simple bash script for Linux that copies file(s) or folder(s) to RAM, which can then be pasted at any time to any device connected to the computer.
+Be careful, though, because RAM only retains data as long as the computer is turned on.

 ### Explain
 Many times, unnecessary system transfers take place, or files are copied that could simply be put into RAM.
 Or even, when we have only one free USB port and a 5 GB file that we want to move to another *external drive*, what do we do?
 We copy the file to the *internal drive*, then disconnect *external drive 1*, plug in *external drive 2*, and transfer it.
 That's a simple way to avoid completely unnecessary disk writes and prevent its health from degrading.